-The regulatory framework is twofold: on one hand the capital committed to network operations is reviewed and reasonable return calculated on it, and on the other hand, the adjusted operating profit of network operations is reviewed.
+The regulatory framework is twofold: on one hand the capital committed to network operations is reviewed and reasonable return calculated based on it, in turn, the adjusted operating profit of network operations is reviewed with the effect of incentives.

 Adjustment of the balance sheet i.e. calculation of reasonable return